ZedWangCS/cesar/README.md

 The system exposes a simple model through a FastAPI service.

 Data we used:
-- Demande de Valeurs Foncières（dvf） from https://explore.data.gouv.fr/
+- Demande de Valeurs Foncières （dvf）of ile-de-france from https://explore.data.gouv.fr/

 Input: